 The prelude to the Civil War began in Kansas…

-I am proud to welcome you to the Department of Kansas Sons of Union Veterans of the Civil War web site.
-We are direct descendants of the soldiers who fought to preserve the Union during the Civil War.
-After the war these same soldiers formed the Grand Army of the Republic and we are the Sons of those men.
-We work together not only to preserve their memory but to pass on that heritage to the next generation.
-We do this through Department and Camp projects that include monument, grave and battlefield restorations as well as educational programs.
+Sons of Union Veterans of the Civil War are direct descendants of the soldiers who fought to preserve the Union during the Civil War.
+After the war Union soldiers formed the Grand Army of the Republic for mutual support.
+The purpose of the SUVCW is to preserve their memory, to remember their brave service that saved the Union, and to pass on their heritage.

-Our camps are located in Wichita, Lawrence, Olathe, Humboldt, Winfield (New Camp) and Topeka.
-Each camp is active in theirs, and neighboring communities.
-For meeting times and locations of the camp nearest you, click on the camps link on the left hand menu.
-If a camp is not located near you, join us anyway We are an active and growing department looking to expand.
+Our camps are located in Wichita, Lawrence, Olathe, Humboldt, Winfield, and Topeka.
+Each camp is active in their communities and neighboring towns.
+For meeting times and locations of the camp nearest you, click on the camps link in the menu above.
+We are an active and growing department looking to expand.
 We would be excited to help you find your Civil War heritage and work alongside you as we share our common purpose.
 Membership information can be found by clicking here.

 Robert D. Boyd II